afeld/python-public-policy/syllabus.md

 - All announcements and assignments will be delivered through the [NYU Classes](https://newclasses.nyu.edu/portal/site/a1020c0b-d7ec-4306-b6cf-20ee94470436) site.
 - Assignments, due dates, and other aspects of the course may be modified mid-course.
   - As much advance notice will be given as possible.
-- Troubleshooting and other communications between class sessions will be through [the Forums in NYU Classes](https://newclasses.nyu.edu/portal/site/a1020c0b-d7ec-4306-b6cf-20ee94470436/tool/5643a2fb-9214-4ebf-bb98-c6fa0619cb6b/discussionForum/forum/dfForumDetail).
+- Troubleshooting and other communications between class sessions will be through [the Forums in NYU Classes](https://newclasses.nyu.edu/portal/site/a1020c0b-d7ec-4306-b6cf-20ee94470436/tool/5643a2fb-9214-4ebf-bb98-c6fa0619cb6b/discussionForum/forum/dfForumDetail), so that other students can respond and/or benefit from the answers.
-  - Email is also an option.
+  - Email is also an option, though please only use for questions that aren't appropriate for others to see.
-- The instructor will try to respond within 24 hours, 48 hours max.
+- We will try to respond within 24 hours, 48 hours max.

 ## Assignments and Evaluation